About Us – Oxford Net Zero

 Charmian believes in the power of business as a force for good.
 She is the Co-Founder and Chair of B Lab UK and Entrepreneur in Residence at the Skoll Centre for Social Entrepreneurship at Saïd Business School, University of Oxford.
 Her areas of focus include the rise of profit and purpose business models, regenerative and circular economic systems and how to mobilise a ‘Movement of Movements’.

-This platform also benefits from support from Climate Works and the UKRI, the Horizon 2020 Research and Innovation Programme (the 4C and Negem projects), and the University of Oxford’s Strategic Innovation Fund (SRF).
+This platform also benefits from support from Climate Works and the UKRI, the Horizon 2020 Research and Innovation Programme (the 4C and Negem projects), and the University of Oxford’s Strategic Research Fund (SRF).